 Consider these incredible benefits of consuming plenty of prebiotic fiber:

-• Improved digestive health.
-By encouraging the growth of the good bacteria in your gut (which also crowds out the bad guys), prebiotics can help prevent common digestive issues that can arise from a lack of a healthy, probiotic bacteria, like regularity, bloating, gas, and yeast growth.1
+• Glowing digestive health.
+Research indicates that by encouraging the growth of the good bacteria in your gut (which also crowds out the bad guys), prebiotics can help you avoid common digestive issues that can arise from a lack of healthy bacteria, like temporary irregularity, bloating, gas, and undesirable yeast growth.1

-• Balanced moods and lowered stress.
-We know that our gut and brain are connected and that probiotics can help to modulate our emotions by regulating and producing important neurotransmitters.
-Now, studies show that consistent prebiotic consumption can lower levels of cortisol—the stress hormone—and balance emotions.2 Who doesn’t want that?
+• Balanced moods and stress management.
+We know that our gut and brain are connected and that friendly flora can help to modulate our emotions by helping to regulate and produce important neurotransmitters.
+Now, studies suggest that consistent prebiotic fiber consumption can lower levels of cortisol—the stress hormone—and support balanced emotions.2 Who doesn’t want that?

-• Enhanced bone health.
-By increasing your body’s ability to absorb important minerals like calcium, foods rich in prebiotic fiber can help improve bone density and health.3 Here’s how it works: prebiotics promote growth of friendly flora that produce short-chain fatty acids, which decrease the pH in the colon.
-Lower pH means improved mineral solubility and better absorption!
+• Strong, healthy bones.
+By supporting your body’s ability to absorb important minerals like calcium, foods rich in prebiotic fiber can help maintain bone density and health.3 Here’s how it works: prebiotics encourage growth of certain types of friendly flora that produce short-chain fatty acids, which decrease the pH in the colon.
+Lower pH supports mineral solubility and absorption!

-• Optimized weight loss.
-Prebiotics can both increase levels of hormones that tell you when you’re full and decrease levels of hormones that tell you when you’re hungry, leading to a reduction in body weight and body mass index.
-This makes it easier to maintain weight loss.4
+• Healthy weight management.
+Prebiotics can both encourage levels of hormones that tell you when you’re full and discourage levels of hormones that tell you when you’re hungry.
+This makes it easier to manage your weight.4

-• Boosted immune function.
-Studies show that prebiotics can help your gut flora regulate and support your immune function.
-With 80% of the immune system living in your gut and depending on a healthy balance of bacteria to support it, prebiotics nourish your probiotics so they can keep your immune system strong.5
+• Robust immunity.
+Studies show that prebiotics can help your gut flora support your immune function.
+With 80% of the immune system living in your gut and depending on a healthy balance of bacteria to support it, prebiotics nourish your probiotics so they can help keep your immune system strong.5

-• Reinforced gut barrier.
+• A strong gut barrier.
 Your gut barrier is a vital component of your immune system that—when intact—keeps invaders from entering your bloodstream.
-The good news is that your beneficial bacteria ferment prebiotics into short-chain fatty acids like butyrate that nourish your intestinal cells and close up gaps in the barrier, which keeps you healthy!6
+The good news is that your beneficial bacteria can ferment prebiotics into short-chain fatty acids like butyrate that nourish your intestinal cells and keep your gut barrier strong, which helps keep you healthy!6

 And that’s just the tip of the iceberg when it comes to the benefits of prebiotics.